AqwamCreates/DataPredict-Axon/docs/Roadmap.md

 The list of items shown below may not necessarily be implemented in the future.
 However, they could be prioritized with external demand, collaboration, or funding.

-* Dilated Dilated Convolution Layers And Pooling Layers
+* Dilated Convolution Layers And Pooling Layers

   * Enables larger receptive field without more weight parameters.